mrpippy/XcodeNueve/README.md

 # XcodeNueve 🛠 9️⃣

-A hack allowing the use of Xcode 9's toolchain on macOS Catalina, Big Sur, and Monterey.
+A hack allowing the use of Xcode 9's toolchain on macOS Catalina, Big Sur, Monterey, and Ventura.

 ![Demo of building an i386 binary on macOS 11.0 and Apple Silicon](demo.gif)